1. These terms

 (c) any products which become mixed inseparably with other items after their delivery.

 (d) any products which have been made to your own specification or which have been ordered in specifically for you.

-10.7 Returning products after ending the contract.
+10.7 Returning products.
 If you end the contract for any reason after products have been dispatched to you or you have received them, you must return them to us.
 Regardless of whether you have ended the contract or not, if you are looking to return a product contact our customer service department via phone on 01206 795949, via email at [email protected] or by using the form on our website.
 If the request complies with our Returns Policy, a code will be issued to you with instructions as to how to return the product to us.
 If you are a consumer exercising your right to change your mind you must send off the goods within 14 days of telling us you wish to end the contract, and once we have provided you with the code and instructions as indicated above.

 10.8 When we will pay the costs of return.
 We will pay the costs of return: